 Instant On allows you to control when a software update on the site needs to take place.
 This is done by configuring a day of the week and time of your preference for the site using the Instant On web application.
 When a new software update is available, an information alert is displayed with sufficient information of when the update will occur.
 The Software update page displays the new version number and the What's new: information in the release.
-The page also includes the scheduled time for the update and the options-Install now or Postpone by a week.
+The page also includes the scheduled time for the update and the options-Install now or Schedule update.
+Clicking on the Schedule update link opens a calendar from which the administrator can pick a specific date on which the update is preferred.
+The software update can be extended up to a maximum of 30 days from when the alert is generated.
+If a date is not set in the calendar, the software update will take place based on the preferred day of the week setting.